getCUJO/QoOID/draft-ietf-ippm-qoo.md

 A key assumption behind the choice of latency distribution is that different applications and application categories fail at different points of the latency distribution.
-Some applications, such as downloads, have lenient latency requirements when compared to real-time application.
-Video Conferences are typically sensitive to high 90th percentile latency and to the difference between the 90th and the 99th percentile.
+Some applications, such as downloads, have lenient latency requirements when compared to real-time applications.
+Video conferences are typically sensitive to high 90th percentile latency and to the difference between the 90th and the 99th percentile.
 Online gaming typically has a low tolerance for high 99th percentile latency.
 All applications require a minumum